 Rain.
 There’s a lot of it in Damnation, penetrating the night with a thousand truths that the wind drives into one: We are creatures of time and only desire gives us dignity.
 Which doesn’t mean we won’t end up in the mud, baying at dogs.

-Desire, indeed, causes a gap in time, separating our individual self from our social self, heightening our sense of reality.
+Desire, indeed, causes a gap in time, separating our individual self from our social self and thereby making us, as the mystics would say, one with the ‘real’, not the veiled, world, or, as the existentialists would put it, making us ‘authentic’.
+(Note that neither ‘real’ nor ‘authentic’ can dispense with quotation marks, as both philosophy and psychoanalysis amply demonstrate).
 Despite Karrer’s scheming and betrayal, the fact that he nurses his desire, protecting it like a flame from the rain, gives him a certain dignity.

 ‘Between you and a world forever out of reach, there is a strange and empty tunnel.
 You’re standing alone at the entrance to the tunnel, because you know something I can’t even put a name on, something deeper and more ruthless than I could ever understand.’
 So saying, Karrer seduces the singer.
 Then, slow and easy, they make love.
-Afterwards, while she takes a bath, he stands at the window and stares at the rain: It’s always back to the rain.
+Afterwards, while she takes a bath, he stands at the window, looking at the rain: It’s always back to the rain.

 ‘I realize that I can never get closer to that world.
 I can only long for it, because it is hidden by a light and warmth that I cannot bear.
 I have never been able to believe in it, nor to renounce it.’
 So says Karrer.
 Is there not dignity in that?